The Grooming Manual

 Similarly, these weakened skin cells -- due to increased exfoliation -- can become red, irritated, and more sensitive to UV light.
 If you use a retinol product but don’t use sunscreen with a very high SPF, you risk major sunburn and premature aging.

-Risky Cell Division
+Accelerated Cell Division

 The fast-growing cells produced with retinol use aren’t just weaker in the short term -- there could also be long-term risks.
 Why?